Seasonal cooking -- It all starts with a farm

-All of our classes strive to teach delicious, simple recipes using everyday culinary techniques that make it easy for students to incorporate healthy meals into their busy lives.
+All of our Cooking Classes strive to teach delicious, simple recipes using everyday culinary techniques that make it easy for students to incorporate healthy meals into their busy lives.
 Focusing on whole food ingredients enhances the nutritional value of our recipes and creates the very best flavor profiles.
 We hope to inspire people to embrace local foods and the timeless art of cooking.
 See the Summer class schedule.

 Join us for a

 Experience real farm-to-table cooking!
 All classes start on the farm and use the very best seasonal ingredients – all GMO-free.